kb22/Activity-Recognition-using-Machine-Learning/README.md

 # Activity-Recognition
-Use machine learning to classify various activities.
+Use machine learning to recognise various activities.